You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 The Risks of Drinking Alcohol on Lipitor

-While moderate alcohol consumption is generally considered safe for most people, combining it with Lipitor can increase the risk of certain side effects.
-Here are some of the potential risks to consider:
+While moderate drinking is generally considered safe for most people, drinking alcohol on Lipitor can increase the risk of certain side effects.
+Here are some of the potential risks to be aware of:

 Increased Risk of Muscle Damage